For the Latest Information on COVID-19 in the USA, see:

 To become a BHTY peer reviewer, please send a letter to the editor including attestation of no affiliation(s) with suspected predatory journals or publisher(s) with your CV attached to info@partnersindigitalhealth.com.

-The reviewer role includes reviewing manuscripts, providing journal policy advice, identifying topics of interest or new research protocols and innovation, attracting new and established authors and researchers, building awareness for journal and contributing their own work and expertise.
+The reviewer role includes reviewing manuscripts, providing journal policy advice, identifying topics of interest or new research protocols and innovation, attracting new and established authors and researchers, building awareness for journal, and contributing their own work and expertise in a developing niche specialty field.

 Governance